 Welcome to the TRF Blog

 A Time for New Beginnings

 Spring is a time for birth, rebirth and reinvention.
 The TRF is embracing this spirit with the arrival of four new horses into our herd.
-Over the next three months Joey, Surprise, Candy and Iceman will share their stories of rescue and renewal.
+Over the next three months Joey, Emma, Candy and Iceman will share their stories of rescue and renewal.
 Please join us on this journey by following along!

 Introducing the Blog

 Over the next three months we will chronicle their transformation by posting (at least) three times a week on TRF Social Media (facebook, instagram and twitter) to share their progress, their challenges and their milestones with the world.
 Along the way, we’ll be sharing a narrative version of their journey through this new TRF Blog endeavor.
 We hope their story of reinvention will travel far and wide.
 By following along and sharing their story (and this blog) you can help us write the next chapter.
 The care we provide to these four horses and the 650 rescued and retired Thoroughbreds in our nationwide herd, is only possible through the generous donations of thousands of individuals supporters across the US and around the world.
 We believe those who are not aware, cannot care.

 Help us share this story as an example of what is possible when people work together and speak for the horses – who cannot speak for themselves.

 All of us involved with the TRF, and our amazing, diverse, global community of supporters, share a deep love for these animals.
 We thank you for caring, for listening to this story and for supporting our work.
 Learn more or donate today at TRF Rescues